jamesdaniel3/parkday_project/README.md

 For this project, I built the frontend in React-Native which I generated the boilerplate for with Expo.
 As requested, I built the backend in Node JS along with Koa and Knex.

 All of the data currently in the production database was generated using the web scraper that was built as part of this project.
+The only exception is that I created a few fake links for The Goddess and the Grocer's social profiles so that I could test the different icons.

 ### Backend Design